-Insulin glargine is used on its own or together with other medicines to treat your diabetes by keeping your blood sugar in control.
+Insulin glargine is used on its own or together with other medicines to treat diabetes by keeping the blood sugar under control.

-This medicine is meant to be used as part of a complete diabetes care programme that should include exercise, a healthy diet and regular monitoring of blood sugar.
+This medicine is meant to be used as part of a complete diabetes care programme that should include exercise, a healthy diet and regular monitoring of blood sugar levels.

 Use Insulin glargine exactly as directed by your doctor or according to the instructions on the label.
 Do not administer more or less than instructed by your doctor as small changes in the amount of this medicine may affect your blood sugar level.

-This medicine should be administered subcutaneously (into the fatty layer under the skin, usually in the thigh, upper arm or abdomen area).
+This medicine is to be injected subcutaneously (into the fatty layer under the skin, usually in the thigh, upper arm or abdomen area).
 Try to administer it at the same time each day.

-Insulin glargine is available as a vial and as a pre-filled pen.
+This medicine is available as a vial, pre-filled injection pen, or as a solution for injection in a cartridge.
 Make sure you know how to use the specific device you have been given.
 If you have problems or do not understand the instructions, ask your doctor or pharmacist.
-This medicine may become ineffective if your insulin pen does not work properly.
+Insulin glargine may become ineffective if your insulin pen does not work properly.

-- Gather all the supplies you will need for injection (e.g. vial, syringe, alcohol swab, cotton).
+- Gather all the supplies you will need for injection (e.g. vial, syringe, alcohol swab).

 - Wash your hands with soap and water.

-- Pull off the protective colour cap of the medicine (on the top of the vial) then you will see a gray rubber stopper.
-Wipe the top of the gray rubber stopper with alcohol swab.
+- If you are using a new vial, pull off the protective cap of the medicine (on the top of the vial) then you will see a rubber stopper.
+Wipe the top of the rubber stopper with alcohol swab.

 - Roll the vial between your hands in a horizontal (flat) position until the insulin suspension is evenly mixed.
 Do not shake the vial.